Exfoliate and moisturize with these amazing homemade body scrub recipes. This DIY body scrub is great to use at home and makes a nice gift.

 Use grapefruit essential oil and 1 Tbsp of grapefruit zest.

 I can’t wait to make several more batches and experiment with some more scents including peppermint, lemon-eucalyptus, and sweet orange-lavender.

 The yummy concoctions you can create are limitless.
 Note: Olive oil is not the best carrier oil for some homemade body scrub formulas because it has a strong fragrance.
 If you think olive oil will be overpowering in a delicately scented body scrub, choose one of the other carrier oils.

 I also love being able to use different sugars or Epsom salts – mainly because I had a huge bag of Epsom salts under the bathroom sink that was not getting used.
 (My organic cane sugar is not cheap!)
-Choose sugar for a fine grain, and Epsom salts for a larger grain homemade body scrub.
+Choose sugar for fine-grain homemade body scrub, and Epsom salts for a larger grain scrub.

-In addition to my mom receiving one of these as a “just because” gift, I was able to give two body scrubs as birthday gifts this week, and another as a housewarming gift!
+My mom received one of these as a “just because” gift.
+I was also able to give two body scrubs as birthday gifts this week, and another as a housewarming gift!
 I think these luxurious body scrubs will make the PERFECT holiday gift for friends and family.
-They are so simple to throw together, make a beautiful addition to a gift basket, and are great as a stand-alone gift.
+They are so simple to throw together.
+And they make a beautiful addition to a gift basket and are great as a stand-alone gift.

-Give hand scrubs to a hard working friend to keep by the kitchen sink or a pampering homemade body scrub to use in the bathtub.
-Mix up a few of these this holiday season to give away as last minute I-didn’t-know-you-were-getting-me-something gifts.
+Give hand scrubs to kept by the kitchen sink or a pampering homemade body scrub to use in the bathtub.
+Mix up a few of these this holiday season to give away as last-minute I-didn’t-know-you-were-getting-me-something gifts.
 You will look ultra-prepared, crafty, AND thoughtful!

 Have you ever made a homemade body scrub?
 How did you like it?

 The Microbead-Free Waters Act: FAQs.
 November 2017.
 U.S. Food & Drug Administration.